Peter Gabriel: 1975–1985: Solo debut with four self-titled albums

-1985–1997: So, Passion, and Us
+1985–1997: So and Us

 After finishing the soundtrack to Birdy, Gabriel shifted his musical focus from rhythm and texture, as heard on Peter Gabriel four and Birdy, towards more straightforward songs.
 In 1985, he recorded his fifth studio album, So (also co-produced with Lanois).
 So was released in May 1986 and reached No. 1 in the UK and No. 2 in the US.
-It remains Gabriel's best selling album with over 5 million copies sold in the US alone.
-It produced three UK top 20 singles: "Sledgehammer", "Big Time", and "Don't Give Up", a duet with Kate Bush.
+It remains Gabriel's best-selling album with over five million copies sold in the US alone.
+It produced one of Gabriel's signature songs, that has become a concert staple: "In Your Eyes", with a distinctive vocal appearance by Youssou N'Dour, and three UK top 20 singles: "Sledgehammer", "Big Time", and "Don't Give Up", a duet with Kate Bush.

 The first went to No. 1 on the US Billboard Hot 100, Gabriel's only single of his career to do so.
-It knocked off "Invisible Touch" by Genesis, his former band, from the top spot, also their only US number one hit.
+It knocked "Invisible Touch" by Genesis, his former band, out of the top spot, which was also their only US number one hit.
 In the UK, the single went to No. 4.
 In 1990, Rolling Stone ranked So at No. 14 on its list of "Top 100 Albums of the Eighties".

 "Sledgehammer" was particularly successful, dealing with sex and sexual relations through lyrical innuendos.
 Its famed music video was a collaboration between director Stephen R. Johnson, Aardman Animations, and the Brothers Quay and won a record nine MTV Video Music Awards in 1987.
 In 1998, it was named MTV's number one animated video of all time.
 So earned Gabriel two wins at the 1987 Brit Awards for Best British Male Solo Artist and Best British Video (for "Sledgehammer").
 He was nominated for four Grammy Awards: Best Male Rock Vocal Performance, Song of the Year, and Record of the Year for "Sledgehammer", and Album of the Year for So.
 Gabriel toured worldwide to support So with the This Way Up Tour, from November 1986 to October 1987.